mahendransaminathan/CompanyService/README.md

 • Click on Review + create button
 • Click on Create button from "Review + create" tab

+• Click on Download publish profile option to download the publish profile from your Company Service App Service
+• Open the downloaded the publish profile and copy the content to notepad

+• Go to Settings under Back end Github repository
+• Scroll down to select Secrets and Variables under Security section on the left side of the screen
+• Select on Actions option and click on New Repository secret button.
+• Provide a name to this secret example Azure_Publish_Profile and paste the service principle from notepad
+• Click on Add Secret button

 # Create Cosmos DB by the following steps as given below

 1. Go to Azure Portal - https://portal.azure.com/#home